 What trains can you travel with in the UK?

 UK rail map - click on map to enlarge

 Airport train stations in the UK

 England’s main airports are in London, where there are six in total: London Heathrow Airport (LHR), London Gatwick Airport (LGW), London Stansted Airport (STN), London Luton Airport (LTN), London Southend Airport (SEN) and London City Airport (LCY).
 Of these six, Heathrow, Gatwick, Stansted and Southend have train stations within or right beside the airport.
 London Heathrow is also connected to central London by the main Underground system which can be included in the price of any UK train ticket.
 London Luton has a train station (Luton Parkway) within a few minutes by shuttle bus.
 In other parts of England, airports with their own train stations are Manchester, Birmingham, and Southampton Airport Parkway.

-Scotland’s three main airports are Edinburgh and Glasgow Prestwick both of which are easily connected to by train.
+Scotland’s main airports are Edinburgh and Glasgow both of which are easily connected by train.